abhay-on-git/Landing-Pages/README.md

 # Learnings.

-## By Building these Landing pages I Build the Concepts in Core technologies if an Web Developement.
-Such As follows
+## By Building these Landing pages I Build the Concepts in Core technologies of Web Developement are Such As follows
 ### Html
 ### Css
 ### Javascript